 Case Study:University of Cambridge

-The University of Cambridge is using Shorthand to attract the best students and researchers with its unique and visually engaging stories
+The University of Cambridge is using Shorthand to engage alumni and attract the best students and researchers with its engaging visual stories

 The UK's iconic university has been using Shorthand since 2017 to create impactful and visually compelling stories about its world-changing research and 800-year history